Where? That faith of yours?

 The term translated as "faith" is closer to our idea of having confidence or trust in people, especially their word, rather than having a religious belief.

-The word translated as "your" is plural addressing all of Christ's listeners.
+The word translated as "your" is plural addressing a group of Jesus's listeners.
 This pronoun can go in front or after the noun, depending on the emphasis.

 ἡ (article sg fem nom) "Unto them that" is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones."
 Here it is separated from its noun by a conjunction. -